Semen Processing for artificial insemination like IUI

 In the basic sperm washing process, the sperm sample is mixed with a solution of protein supplements and antibiotics and centrifuged repeatedly.
 This sperm processing technique takes around 40 minutes to separate the seminal fluid from the sperm cells.

 This is one of the popular sperm processing techniques, which is also called premium sperm washing.
 In this method, the density gradient centrifugation principle is used to separate the motile sperm.
 The procedure can isolate the sperms with motility of at least 90%, based on the initial semen quality.

 Different concentrations of liquids of varying densities are layered in a test tube from top to bottom in ascending order of density.
 The semen sample is placed on the topmost layer and centrifuged.
 Here the top layer isolates wastage, dead cells, immotile and poor quality sperm.

 Only healthy and motile sperm can get through to the next layer, collected for artificial insemination.
 This procedure might take around one hour.
-The density gradient sperm wash technique is an excellent procedure for both fresh and frozen sperm.
+The density gradient sperm washing technique is an excellent procedure for both fresh and frozen sperm.

-This technique depends on the motility and strength of the sperm sample collected.
+This sperm processing technique depends on the motility and strength of the sperm sample collected.
 A layer of culture medium is added to the sample in a test tube, where the motile sperm can only swim upward into the medium.
 These motile sperm are collected and used for insemination.

 The washed sperm can be stored for around two hours before insemination.
-In addition, our ZIVA Fertility Center of Hyderabad with Sperm Bank offers a special service to store the washed sample for up to 6 hours in a special medium in case artificial insemination is delayed.
+In addition, our ZIVA Fertility Center in Hyderabad with Sperm Bank offers a special service to store the washed sample for up to 6 hours in a special medium in case artificial insemination is delayed.
 For more information, contact our fertility doctors.